ztellman/narrator/README.md

                 :reset (fn [] (reset! cnt 0))))))
 ```

 This is equivalent to the sum example given above.
 Here, we've defined a **generator** that will create aggregators for our query.
-The generator says it is not `:ordered?`, so the stream of messages can be processed in parallel.
+The generator says it is `:concurrent?`, so the stream of messages can be processed in parallel.
 It also defines a `:combine` function, which takes a sequence of values from the sub-aggregators and returns a single value.

 The `:create` callback returns an instance of the aggregator via `narrator.core/stream-aggregator`.
 This aggregator closes over an atom containing the sum, and defines a `:process` callback that takes a sequence of messages and adds them to the count.
 It defines a `:deref` function that returns the current count, and an optional `:reset` function which is called at the beginning of each new query interval.

 For each instance of the aggregator, the `:process` callback is guaranteed to only be called on one thread, so non-thread-safe operations and data structures can be used.
 Likewise, `:deref` and `:reset` are guaranteed not to be called while messages are being processed, so no mutual exclusion is necessary.

 Given these invariants, very high throughput message processing is possible, with automatic parallelization wherever possible.
 The built-in operators in Narrator take full advantage of this.